 We are proud to be a part of the First Health® Provider Network, which allows Members to visit more than 5,900 hospitals, over 124,000 ancillary facilities, and over 800,000 professional providers at over 1.5 million health care service locations across all 50 states!

-Important Note: OneShare Health and the First Health® Provider Network have partnered together to bring you the best possible care, but we are still separate entities.
-Therefore, when visiting a provider for a health care need, be sure to tell them that you are part of the First Health® Network through your OneShare Health Membership, as it is First Health®, not OneShare, whose providers and facilities are contracted and tending to your specific health care needs.
-Providers are familiar with the First Health® Provider Network, however, if you do not mention that you are a part of this network, it is possible they could deny your appointment for treatment.
+Important Note: OneShare Health and First Health have partnered together to bring you access to the best possible care, but we are still separate entities.
+When visiting a provider for a health care need, it is your responsibility, as a OneShare Member, to ask if the provider accepts OneShare Health through First Health since it is First Health, not OneShare, whose providers and facilities are contracted and tending to your specific health care needs.
+If you do not mention that you are a part of this network to your provider, it is possible they will not accept OneShare Health.

 What if my provider is not In Network?

 Not to worry!
-While OneShare Health is proud to offer our Members the ability to select which providers they use when addressing their health care needs (even if that means a provider is Out-of-Network*), you may also help your provider get nominated to be contracted by First Health® and become part of the network.
-To get started on the Provider Nomination Process, click here.
+While OneShare Health is proud to offer our Members the ability to select which providers they use when addressing their health care needs (even if that means a provider is Out-of-Network*), you may also help your provider get nominated to be contracted by First Health and become part of the network.
+Click here to get started on the Provider Nomination Process.

-*Refer to your Program Guidebook for eligibility for sharing of services rendered by an Out-of-Network provider.
-Costs may be higher for eligible out-of-network services, and Members may be subject to balance-billing.
+*Refer to your Membership Guidebook for Eligibility for sharing of services rendered by an Out-of-Network provider.
+Costs may be higher for Eligible out-of-network services, and Members may be subject to balance-billing.